In the Moment

 Mornings@LIM

-Designed for individuals and care partners, these monthly sessions offer time for creative engagement and social connection in our galleries and art studio, as well as through special music and movie programs.
+LIM is proud to offer free programs designed for individuals and care partners.
+These monthly sessions offer time for creative engagement and social connection in our galleries and art studio, as well as through special music and movie programs.

 To reserve your spot or for more information, please call (631) 751-0066 x212 or email educators@longislandmuseum.org.